-Each paper will involve 3 professional articles of information from sources such as vertical files, professional journals, reputable articles from the internet, books, etc. on issues related to addictions.
-Articles must be current (no earlier than 1990).
+Each paper will involve at least 3 professional articles of information from sources such as professional journals, magazines, reputable articles from the internet, books, etc. on issues related to addictions.
+Articles must be current (no earlier than 1999).

 The paper should be written APA style and proper spelling and grammar are required.

 The paper should be typed and approximately 3 to 5 pages in length (double spacing is required).
 Proper format will be discussed in class with examples.
-Topics will need to be approved by the instructor to avoid duplication.
+Topics will need to be approved by the instructor to avoid duplication in presentations.